 A computed tomography (CT) scan uses X-rays to make detailed pictures of structures inside of the body.

 An iodine dye (contrast material) is often used to make structures and organs easier to see on the CT pictures.
 The dye may be used to check blood flow, find tumors, and look for other problems.
-Dye can be put in a vein (IV) in your arm, or you may drink the dye for some tests.
+Dye can be put in a vein (IV) in your arm.
+Or, for some tests, you may drink the dye.
 CT pictures may be taken before and after the dye is used.

 WebMD Medical Reference from Healthwise